ajsaule/ajsaule/README.md

 <br />
 <br />

-I'm a frontend developer primarily working with React, at the moment I am learning best practices around building awesome web and mobile applications.
-I want to be develop great software for apps that will ultimately have a net positive impact on society.
+I'm a frontend developer who primarily works with React, at the moment I am learning best practices around building awesome web and mobile applications.
+I want to be developing great software for apps that will ultimately have a net positive impact on society.

 ### Learning